sarishrv-juspay/WebhookLogger/Readme.md

 * Check `webhook_logs.txt` for every incoming request
 * Use `console.log()` in `server.js` for extra debugging if needed

-Imoportant thing if you were using this endpoint in a portal or website add the url in the terminal you got and /webhook to it.
+Important thing if you were using this endpoint in a portal or website add the url in the terminal you got and /webhook to it.
 Eg : https://comments-pit-raid.trycloudflare.com/webhook
 ---

 ## 🙌 Credits